 For example, I’ve got another addiction to put out like these videos that are just for ads that if I wasn’t advertising, I wouldn’t have filmed it that way but I know I’m doing this just for an ad and therefore, I film the video to be used in an ad which doesn’t always make the best experience for you as a viewer that just saw this without it being in an ad.

-The whole reason I did it that way was to (a) test really long format video and (B) I planned on dumping a bunch of money in ads to rank that video and that requires testing.
-Then getting that video ranked I imagine with the ads, giving it an artificially boosted watch time, then it has a good shot to rank much higher in the results.
+The whole reason I did it that way was to (a) test a really long format video and (B) I planned on dumping a bunch of money in ads to rank that video and that requires testing.
+So getting that video rank I imagine with the ads, giving it an artificially boosted watch time, then it has a good shot to rank much higher in the results.

 How to stop advertising?
 Then I’m like, “Man, how much time am I going to be spending doing those ads instead of putting out new videos ?”
-Right now, I don’t have any videos technically maybe I have one video scheduled ahead of time with my speed of filming.
+Right now, I don’t have any videos, maybe I have one video scheduled ahead of time with my speed of filming.

 There’s no reason that I can’t have a week or two of my videos scheduled in advance.
 That way if something comes up, videos still consistently come out on my channel.
 That way I can take a vacation without needing to obsess over being able to film videos.

 That way I can take a holiday.
-I can take some days off.
+I can take a few days off.
 I work 7 days a week and I have been through this process of letting go, cleansing, and dropping things lately.
 The ads have been resisting.

 How to stop advertising?
 I see that everything’s not so cut and dry in life.
 It’s not the best thing for me to just say I’m never going to advertise anything because ads can help other people who could benefit much more from help than me.

 She could if she wanted to but it would take a lot from her to make a video ad for her business and try and advertise it.
-It’s super easy for me and then with the local approach, that can work really well to bring her clients.
+It’s super easy for me and then with a local approach that can work really well to bring her clients.

-Therefore, I see a clear distinction today is to stop self-promoting with ads and stuff start focusing completely on doing a good job for you that’s already found me and this is my biggest struggle that I’m going through today.
+So I see a clear distinction today is to stop self-promoting with ads and stuff to start focusing completely on doing a good job for you that’s already found me and this is my biggest struggle that I’m going through today.